vinyasmusic/signoz.io/blog/2022-09-07-N+1-query-tracing.md

 `SELECT * from members where teamID = x`

-Now, if there are N teams, you can see why this would lead to N+1 database queries.
+If there are N teams, you can see why this would lead to N+1 database queries.

 Playing it out, this would issue queries like